 - Click on Expert Settings and disable the IPv6 option.

-- Reboot your TV and check to see if the problem still persists or has been fixed.
+- Reboot your TV and check whether the problem persists or has been fixed.

 Fix 6: Update the Samsung TV Plus app

-There’s a good chance that the bug you’re facing is due to an outdated version of the Samsung TV Plus app.
-Make sure it’s updated to the latest version available to counter any problems.
+There’s a good chance that the bug you’re facing is due to an outdated Samsung TV Plus app version.
+Ensure it’s updated to the latest version to counter any problems.

 - Launch the Smart Hub menu by pressing the dedicated button on your TV’s remote.